 Coast Guard, DHS.

-The Coast Guard is establishing permanent special local regulations for the “Thunder on the Narrows” boat races, an annual marine event held on the waters of Prospect Bay near Kent Island Narrows, Maryland.
+The Coast Guard is establishing temporary special local regulations during the “Thunder on the Narrows” boat races, a marine event to be held August 6 and August 7, 2005, on the waters of Prospect Bay, near Kent Island Narrows, Maryland.
 These special local regulations are necessary to provide for the safety of life on navigable waters during the event.
 This action is intended to restrict vessel traffic in portions of Prospect Bay during the event.

-Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, are part of docket CGD05-03-031 and are available for inspection or copying at Commander (oax), Fifth Coast Guard District, 431 Crawford Street, Portsmouth, Virginia 23704-5004, between 9 a.m. and 2 p.m., Monday through Friday, except Federal holidays.Start Further Info
+Documents indicated in this preamble as being available in the docket, are part of docket CGD05-05-074 and are available for inspection or copying at Commander (oax), Fifth Coast Guard District, 431 Crawford Street, Portsmouth, Virginia 23704-5004, between 9 a.m. and 2 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT: